 Families often get excited for winter activities, and snowmen are being built alongside forts and snowball fights.
 These are great activities for the kids, but what can the whole family take part in?
 For residents residing on or around Lake Nipissing shorelines, the perch fishery is waiting for you.

 Perch Fishing is Just Plain Fun

 Lake Nipissing has an unbelievable fishery awaiting your arrival during the entire year.
 The residents surrounding Nipissing’s shores frequent the lake, but families often rely on the hard water season to take part in the fun.
 Anywhere you travel around the lake you will see ice huts, small villages and people actively targeting the abundant supply of perch and walleye.
-With the recent changes to the regulations (walleye harvest reduced to two fish, none less than 46 cm/18.1 in), many anglers have chosen to specifically target the world-class perch fishery that thrives in these waters.
+With the recent changes to the regulations, many anglers have chosen to specifically target the world-class perch fishery that thrives in these waters.
 Always check the regulations before heading out on any body of water.

 Perch are a fantastic species for the whole family to enjoy, and often travel in schools, making for non-stop action throughout the entire day.
 One of the best ways to create a passion for fishing in a child or spouse is bringing them to a fishery that has steady action.
 I often involve my loved ones in fishing adventures when I know the bite is on, in order to increase their enjoyment and understanding of what fishing is and the potential it can have.
 Panfish are one of the best ways to instill this in those closest to you.